TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 ```

 The "-L 2" argument lets tree know to stop listing files after hitting a depth level of 2 in the directory.
 This is to avoid overflowing your terminal window.

+---

+When all of the jobs in the pipeline have finished, an report document will reside in "results_ac2/report_metabat2.html".
+You should download this file to your computer and open it with a web-browser.

+All platforms (windows, mac, linux) should be able to work with the FileZilla client (https://filezilla-project.org/).

+If you're having trouble with the pipeline report document - Maybe it won't download or isn't created in the first place - You can download our report from here.